By Alyssa Adler

 Sandwiches Made Smarter

 Changing up the sandwich is a great way to incorporate healthy choices in an exciting way.
 Using 100% whole-wheat grains provide extra fiber, which is great for the digestive system and cholesterol and blood pressure levels.
 Swapping the whole-wheat bread for 100% whole-wheat pita pockets or 100% whole-wheat wraps can variety to the lunches.
-It is important to look for breads that do not have any hydrogenated oils and that are low in saturated fat.
+It is important to look for bread that does not have any hydrogenated oils and that are low in saturated fat.
 All of this information can be found on the ingredient label.
-Making roll-ups are a great way to have a bread-less lunch, wrapping the veggies and deli meats into 4-5 roll ups will make it fun for the kids.
+Making roll-ups are a great way to have a bread-less lunch, wrapping the veggies and deli meats into 4-5 roll-ups will make it fun for the kids.

 For the protein on the sandwich, use low sodium deli meats or even swap it for some leftover grilled chicken or turkey.
 Instead of mayonnaise and cheese, substitute avocado, mustard or hummus.
 Do not forget to add lettuce and tomato for filler.
 The lettuce and tomato are important because they make the sandwich larger and it gives the kids extra veggies.
 Switching the lettuce and tomato for shredded carrots, cucumbers or zucchini is a good way to change things up too.